rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 If you want to install an SSL certificate on a load balancer, see [Configure SSL certificates on Cloud Load Balancers](/support/how-to/configure-SSL-certificates-on-cloud-load-balancers).

-The following sections provide instructions for the installation process:
+The following sections provide instructions for the installation process according to each platform:

 - [Prerequisites](#prerequisites)
 - [Install certificate on Microsoft&reg; Windows&reg; 2008 R2 and 2012 servers](#install-certificate-on-windows-servers)
 - [Install certificate in Apache Web Server](#install-certificate-in-apache-web-server)
 - [Install certificate in NGINX with php-fpm](#install-certificate-in-nginx-with-php-fpm)
 - [Install certificate on Managed Hosting solutions](#install-certificate-on-managed-hosting-solutions)
 - [Install certificate on a custom Microsoft&reg; Azure&reg; domain](#install-certificate-on-a-custom-microsoft-azure-domain)
 - [Test the certificate](#test-the-certificate)

 After you have installed your certificate, you should reload your web server